openstack/oslo.rootwrap/README.rst

 exec_dirs
-    Comma-separated list of directories to search executables in, in case filters do not explicitely specify a full path.
+    Comma-separated list of directories to search executables in, in case filters do not explicitly specify a full path.
 If not specified, defaults to the system `PATH` environment variable.
 All directories listed must be owned and only writeable by `root`.
 Example:
     ``exec_dirs=/sbin,/usr/sbin,/bin,/usr/bin``